This post may contain affiliate links. Read our disclosure here.

 23. Greynolds Park

 This is actually an old rock quarry.
 Rock pits were filled with water, old machinery was covered, and coral from the site was used in the revitalization of the area.
 The highest point in South Florida can be found in this park and it’s also man-made to cover the remnants of the old quarry.
-Admission is free during the week.
+Admission is free during the week, but parking is $7.

 25. Kid-Friendly Beach